 None of these conditions were present amongst the Labour politicians who entered December’s debate over Stop the War.
 From the outset Corbyn’s opponents on the Labour right wilfully misinterpreted and distorted Chris Floyd’s ‘reaping the whirlwind’ blog and my own, without any indication that they had even read or understood the two pieces concerned.

 No one did this more relentlessly or more cynically than MP for Wolverhampton North East Emma Reynolds.
 Throughout the week leading up to the (in)famous Christmas dinner, she was a ubiquitous public presence in the campaign against Stop the War, as she poured forth a stream of fauxtrage about the ‘Stop the War blogs’ that accompanied it.

 On the Radio 4 Today programme, Reynolds claimed that Stop the War

 ” blame Paris for reaping the whirlwind of Western intentions after the recent terrorist attacks.
 They compared ISIL/Daesh with the international brigades who fought fascism in 1930s Spain and they have failed to condemn Russia for its invasion and occupation of Ukraine and Georgia.”

 Told by STW’s Chris Nineham that both posts had been removed, she responded:

-The day after her Today interview, she was on the Week in Westminster, debating John Rees, and declaring that
+The day after her Today interview, she was on the Week in Westminster, debating John Rees, where I found myself mentioned once again:

 ‘… Matt Carr, who wrote the piece comparing jihadism to the International Brigades that came together to fight against fascism in the 1930s, has also been a spokesman for Stop the War and has sat on different platforms representing the organization.’